Cray-HPE/docs-csm/operations/rack_resiliency/Enabling_RR_on_running_system.md

 ### What this script does?

-The `rr_critical_service_restart.py` script performs a controlled restart of services listed in `rrs-mon-static` to apply Rack Resiliency label `rrflag=rr-<service-name>`.
+The `rr_critical_service_restart.py` script performs a controlled restart of the services listed in the `rrs-mon-static` `ConfigMap`, in order to apply Kubernetes label `rrflag=rr-<service-name>`.
 It skips services already labeled, restarts remaining services one-by-one, and waits for each restart to complete.
-The script requires the `insert-labels-topology-constraints` Cluster Policy to be present before it proceeds.
+The script requires the `insert-labels-topology-constraints` cluster policy to be present before it proceeds.

 Example usage: